Updated: Apr 1

 Your skin acts as the air-conditioner of the body, helping cool everything down post-sweat.
 We recommend waiting about two hours to cool down before applying your favorite mineral makeup — a lightweight option for covering up redness.
 For perfumes, aim to spritz on your clothes, not directly on your skin at this time.

-Just like you need a good stretch to undo your tight muscles, you face also needs a structured massage to relax the tense muscles that have crept in during strenuous activity.
+Just like you need a good stretch to undo your tight muscles, your face also needs a structured massage to relax the tense muscles that have crept in during strenuous activity.
 A facial can release and bring about the fresh glow waiting behind your complexion.
 The best part?
 It doesn’t include any hard work.
 In fact, it’s ultra-relaxing.
-You can book a facial by visiting Maison Ito in Zürich’s downtown area.
+You can book a facial by visiting Maison Ito newly located in Barcelona.

 BY KALEENA STROUD & EMILIE CELINE

-#fitness #workout #beautytips #yogatips #pilatestips #skintips #facialist #skincare #naturalskincare #selfcaretips #luxuryskincare #skincareobsessed #skincareadvice #skinexperts #facials #loveyourskin #wellness #zurich #switzerland #maison_ito
+#fitness #workout #beautytips #yogatips #pilatestips #skintips #facialist #skincare #naturalskincare #selfcaretips #luxuryskincare #skincareobsessed #skincareadvice #skinexperts #facials #loveyourskin #wellness #barcelona #maison_ito